Where to Warm Up With Hot Chocolate in Philly Right Now

 Fiore Fine Foods, Queen Village

-Hot chocolate is all grown at Fiore with rich, intense, not-to-sweet drinking chocolate
+Hot chocolate is all grown at Fiore with rich, intense, not-to-sweet drinking chocolate and a gigantic, house made marshmallows.

 J’aime French Bakery, Midtown Village